 Manage unstructured data using DataSet.
 Add, update, and remove data, and listen for changes in the data.

-The vis.js library is developed by Almende B.V, as part of CHAP.
+The vis.js library is developed by Almende B.V.
 Vis.js runs fine on Chrome, Firefox, Opera, Safari, IE9+, and most mobile browsers (with full touch support).
 This site contains documentation, downloads and live examples of vis.js.
 The sourcecode of vis.js is available at Github.
 For questions, issues, and suggestions please use the issues section of the Github project.

 npm install vis